 None of this makes for a bad film by any means.
 I enjoyed Harry Potter and the Half-Blood Price despite its frustratingly mannered quietness at times.
 The dramas and the film’s depiction of the awkwardness of teenage romance come with a likeable amusement.
 Both Rupert Grint and Emma Watson get more screen time than before and play well, while Michael Gambon shines with great dignity in his swansong for the series.
 There is a fine new performance from Jim Broadbent who wrings a good deal of sympathy out of the role, while Helena Bonham Carter (who is on screen far too little) seems to be having a field day being bad.
 Bonnie Wright is a sweetly appealing Ginny while the film welcomely gives more time over to Evanna Lynch’s charmingly eccentric Luna.

-Where David Yates and Harry Potter and the Half-Blood Prince come into their own is in the last 20 minutes during Harry and Dumbledore’s venture into the cave to obtain the Horcrux locket.
+Where David Yates and Harry Potter and the Half-Blood Prince come into their own is in the last twenty minutes during Harry and Dumbledore’s venture into the cave to obtain the Horcrux locket.
 The entry into the cave holds a beautifully dark and haunted mood and the scene where the Inferi reach up grab Harry from the waters of the lake jolts the entire audience in their seats.
-The subsequent murder of Dumbledore is of course the scene that gives emotional resonance to the film and works well.
+The subsequent murder of Dumbledore is of course the scene that gives emotional resonance to the film.